Consistency of Honest Decision Trees and Random Forests: Consistency for a single tree

 \subsection{Concrete splitting criteria}

 In this subsection, we investigate some common splitting schemes found in the literature and show how they are integrated into our framework.
 The presented splitting schemes are totally non-adaptive, that is, the splits are not data-driven.
-Hence the honesty condition is superfluous to establish consistency, but we include them for completeness.
+Hence the honesty condition is superfluous to establish consistency, but we include these schemes to exemplify our findings.